denten-books/plain-text/main.md

 Turing describes an automatic machine (a-machine) capable of transposing the problem of calculability into "effective calculability."
-Where all previous calculators were special-purpose mechanisms, engineered to augment a specific type of computation, the a-machine was a universal device.
-In theory (and it was conceived as a thought experiment, at first), it could imitate any other mechanism for calculation because its internal state was represented as a symbolic state.
+Where all previous calculators were special-purpose mechanisms, engineered to augment a specific type of computation, Turing thought of his device as an universal "a-machine."
+In theory (and it was conceived as a thought experiment, at first), it could imitate any other mechanism for calculation, because its internal composition could be reduced to a dynamic representational state, (as opposed to a fixed, mechanical one).
 The device would receive input by means of a paper ribbon containing discrete symbolic inputs.
 At its bare minimum, the device would need only the ribbon, a means of "reading," and the means of "writing," the symbols onto the tape.
 Mechanically, its movement could be restricted to one axis or to the movement of the tape through he machine.
 What makes such a device a *universal* Turing machine is its ability to internalize the symbol as part of its mechanism.
 The symbolic input can represent computable data (letters and numbers), but it can also function as control code ("move left," "erase mark")